Ruben-Parra-Montenegro/Albert/ReadMe.md

 ## To-Do

+- make list for each item and track separately
-- rust cli for the sake of learning rust
+- rust cli
-- add playwright functionality
+- playwright functionality
-- add docling functionality
+- docling functionality
+- memory
+- give it a place to work in(sandbox)

+## Wish-List

 - investigate mcp servers
 - add allowed actions config file
 - sandbox to wherever the user wants it in some sort of config file